MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/social/presence/concepts/live-presence-best-practices.md

 ## Localize your Rich Presence strings

-Localize your Rich Presence strings and their associated parameters so that Xbox gamers around the world can be a part of the community you are fostering.
+Localize your Rich Presence strings and their associated parameters so that gamers around the world can be a part of the community you are fostering.

 ## It can take time for new Rich Presence data to appear